-To assure the security of the building and the safety of each child, St. Denis- St. Columba strongly enforces its policy of requiring that all visitors, even parents/guardians, report to the office.
-All doors including the front glass doors are locked at all times.
-When fulfilling supervisory, Library, and lunch tasks, parents/guardians are asked to sign in and sign out.
-To avoid interruption of the learning process, no one may enter a classroom without permission of the Principal.
-The school has a crisis management manual and each classroom has a school emergency resource flipbook.
+To ensure the security of the building and the safety of each child, all exterior doors are locked during the school day.
+St. Denis-St. Columba School strongly enforces its policy of requiring that all visitors, even parents/guardians, to report to the officeTo avoid interruption of the learning process, no one may enter a classroom without permission of the Principal.
+The school has a crisis management manual and it is reviewed regularly with the faculty and staff.

 Students are not permitted to open the doors to anyone seeking entrance into the school building.
-Visitors are welcome - HOWEVER- for security reasons, the following procedure must be followed: